.. _getting_started:

 We recommend using resource key names that are named after the Pulumi Types for each resource.
 These are documented

 alongside each class in the :py:mod:`tb_pulumi` module.
+This is, however, completely optional convention.

 The Pulumi Type for a ``MultiCidrVpc`` is ``tb:network:MultiCidrVpc``, so we have chosen that as a name under which we